raymo108/nfl-twitter-bot/README.md

 # NFL Twitter Bot
 ## Project Description
-This project scrapes Google News for articles related to "NFL" in last 12 hours.
-Then selects a random article from that time period to tweet out from a twitter account that a user specifies.
+This project scrapes Google News for articles related to "NFL" in the last 12 hours.
+Then selects a random article from that time period to create and send tweet from a user specified Twitter account.
 #### Technologies used
 - ```Tweepy``` enables communication with the Twitter API to create and send tweets
 - ```GoogleNews``` scrape and read articles from the Google News feature